 In 1967, Poulsen went to spring training with the Red Sox in Winter Haven, Florida.
 After going 0-for-3 in a March 13 exhibition game against the New York Mets, Poulsen was cut by Red Sox manager Dick Williams and sent to minor-league training camp for reassignment.
 Poulsen returned to Winston-Salem for the 1967 season.

 On June 28, 1967, Poulsen was called up to the Red Sox to temporarily replace Dalton Jones, who had to report for two weeks of Army reserve duty at Camp Drum in New York.
 The departure of Jones reflected a common occurrence during the Vietnam War era.
 Poulsen was unexpectedly promoted–the Sox reached down three levels into its minor-league system for a left-handed hitter, bypassing right-handed-hitting infielders at both the AAA and AA levels– and caused turmoil in Poulsen’s life.
-That weekend he had planned to marry his high school sweetheart, Vicki Swaton.
+That weekend he had planned to marry his high school sweetheart, Vicky Swaton.
 He had met Swaton three years earlier at a high school track meet.

 “Ken Poulsen, newly acquired infielder, yesterday called off his wedding to play for the Boston Red Sox,” the Boston Globe wrote in a page 1 story about the cancellation of the nuptials.
 “His wedding was to have taken place in Winston-Salem, N.C., tomorrow morning.
 The bride was there, the guests invited, the parson engaged.”3 Poulsen and Swaton had timed the wedding to coincide with the completion of her freshman year at Pierce Junior College.